Thanks to John E at Classic and Vintage BMW for this great post! Wow, John! Kudos!

 Where was the E26 M1 produced?

 The E26 M1 project was approved by BMW AG in 1976 under the condition that it would not interfere with the production of any other BMW model.
 BMW Motorsport initially contracted Lamborghini to assemble the cars with engines produced and shipped from Germany.
 However, severe financial troubles at Lamborghini forced BMW to terminate their agreement with the Italian supercar maker.
 Thus, the production examples of the E26 M1 were partially assembled at Ital Design in Turin using fiberglass bodywork supplied by T.I.R and tubular spaceframes supplied by Marchesi.
+Final assembly was then conducted at the Baur coachworks in Stuttgart, Germany.
+Each M1 was then given a final inspection at the BMW Motorsport facility in Munich before being delivered to its owner.

 What changes were made to the E26 M1 during its production?